Howard scores 40, Marquette beats Davidson 73-63.

 BIG PICTURE

 Marquette: Held its previous four opponents to 36% shooting.
-Davidson, however connected for 45.8% (11 of 24) in the first half.
+Davidson, however, connected for 45.8% (11 of 24) in the first half.
 The Wildcats ended up at 45.3% (24 of 53).

-Davidson: Played the second games in a stretched of nine of 10 road games.
+Davidson: Played the second games in a stretch of nine of 10 road games.
 It should be a test for how the Wildcats handle adversity heading into the conference schedule in January.

 UP NEXT